ResearchComputing/Documentation/File-Systems.md

 /projects/janedoe                       67G          184G           250G
 /scratch/summit                         29G        10211G         10240G
 ```
+If the command is run from a login node, information concerning /scratch/summit will be omitted.

-You can also check the amount of space being used by any directory with the `du -h` command:
+Note that to check the amount of space occupied by a particular directory and its subdirectories, you may use the `du -h` command:

 ```
 [janedoe@shas0136 ~]$ du -h /scratch/summit/janedoe/WRF